 Virtual Session Border Controller, therefore, offer independent and on-demand dynamic scaling of signalling and media traffic and media transcoding for flexible SIP session routing.

-While a basic IP Firewall offers basic support for SIP, they cannot manipulate or control real-time IP communications sessions.
+While a basic IP Firewall offers basic support for SIP, it cannot manipulate or control real-time IP communications sessions.
 However, a carrier-grade virtual SBC can accomplish this because of its underlying architecture.

 Therefore, Carrier-grade Session Border Controller offers complete WebRTC and SIP interoperability with features like video call, web-chat and file sharing etc. without any additional plugins.